conductor-oss/conductor/client/python/README.md

 Task worker execution APIs facilitates execution of a task worker using python client.
 The API provides necessary mechanism to poll for task work at regular interval and executing the python worker in a separate threads.

+### Example
+The following python script demonstrates workers for the kitchensink workflow.

 ```python
 from conductor.ConductorWorker import ConductorWorker